-In addition to our work within Johns Hopkins Medicine, we have joined the Stanford Physician Wellness Academic Consortium, which enables us to collaborate, share interventions and benchmark data with peer institutions across the country.
+In addition to our work within Johns Hopkins Medicine, we have joined the Healthcare Professional Well-being Academic Consortium (PWAC), which enables us to collaborate, share interventions and benchmark data with peer institutions across the country.
 We are also part of the Leadership & Working Group for the National Academy of Medicine Action Collaborative on Clinician Well-Being and Resilience.

 A work efficiency initiative that brings Epic experts to individual hospital clinics for two weeks of focused team-based and one-to-one training.
 The Sprints are designed so that people are get relevant training in the production environment, with solutions tailored to their needs.
 The program, modeled after one at the University in Colorado, was piloted in General Internal Medicine at Green Spring Station in June 2021, and will be rolled out in Neurology in the coming months.

-Through the Providers Aligned in Care Transformation (PACT) initiative, the Office of Care Transformation and Armstrong Institute engage multidisciplinary clinical teams to design and implement performance improvement solutions to “make Hopkins easy.”
+Care Transformation programs include the Providers Aligned in Care Transformation (PACT) initiative.
+Through PACT, the Office of Care Transformation and Armstrong Institute engage multidisciplinary clinical teams to design and implement performance improvement solutions to “make Hopkins easy”, with resources that include evidence-based guidelines fully integrated in the EHR.
 The craniotomy and cardiac catheterization services recently participated in PACT.
-Through their eight-month partnership, the clinical teams redesigned their care to increase effectiveness, which included scheduling and performing procedures more efficiently, reducing length of stay, providing better outcomes through patient education, and improving the patient and provider experience.
+During their eight-month partnership, the clinical teams redesigned their care to increase effectiveness, which included scheduling and performing procedures more efficiently, providing better outcomes through patient education, and improving the patient and provider experience.
 If your clinical team is interested in leveraging PACT, contact Pamela Johnson and Rebecca Stone.